WojciechMatuszewski/pdf-to-prompt/README.md

   ```

   **Printing the `stack` caused the weird runtime error to show up**.
 I wonder if this is some kind of security mechanism?

+- I just spent a couple of hours debugging issue with `faiss-node` AWS Lambda Layer only to discover I used the layer for wrong architecture...